jfhbuist/1D-FEM/README.md

 pip install .
 ```

-Then, just run one of the examples:
+Next, run one of the examples:
 ```
 python examples/sdr_1D.py
 ```